ServiceNow

 3. Fill in:

-• Table: Use the same table name you provided in the Form Table when connection the extension.
+* Table: Use the same table name you provided in the Form Table when connecting the extension.

 4. Under When to run:

-5. Under Advanced, add the following script.
+5. Under Advanced, add the following script (**IMPORTANT**: Replace `YOUR_WEBHOOK_SECRET` in the script with the webhook secret you set in Secoda!).
 Then you can enable the webhook by clicking Submit.
 Any updates on ServiceNow will also sync in Secoda!

 (function executeRule(current, previous /*null when async*/) {